taiwo-support/aurora-records-it/tickets/ticket-001.md

+Assigned to: T-money
-# Ticket 001 - Example Issue
+Ticket ID: 001
+Title:
+Setting Up Artist Profile

+Status:
-Status: Open
+Open

-Priority: Medium
+Priority:
+Low

+Category:
+Account
 Description:
-Set Up New Artist Profile
-Details:
+A new Artist has been signed to the label and needs to be added to the network.
 Name: Brandon Rogers
 Stage Name: Buffer

+Assigned To:
-Assigned to: T-money
+T-money

+Notes: